r10u3/lego_rc_ir_multitool/README.md

 ```

 ### 7. Install sshkeyboard
-The app (lego.py) uses sshkeyboard for input capture over SSH.
+The example app (sshkeyboard.py) uses sshkeyboard for input capture over SSH.
 I am using a headless RPi over SSH.
 If you use a different configuration or create your own app, you can skip this step.
 You will need to install the appropriate capture tool for your platform configuration.

 ### 8. Copy/extract project
 #### a.
 Download and extract